-But let's go quickly to the applications, because in the end it's what an intelligent clock depends on.
-The advantage it brings is precisely being able to install different "apps" in addition to what it brings as standard.
-And with the possibilities that the APIs give at the programming level, it will always be possible to find new applications that improve what it brings by default.
+But let's quickly with applications, because in the end it is what a smart watch depends on.
+The advantage that brings is precisely poder install different "apps" in addition to what it brings as standard.
+And with the possibilities that give the APIs at the programming level, it will always be possible to find new applications that improve what comes by default.

 Google Fit is the main application you'll find on any watch with Android Wear.
 It will track all your daily activity through your steps.
 And this is how it looks on the watch screen.

 From now on I'll show you the images in screenshots directly extracted from the clock.
 More quality for you, and much more comfortable for me (it's really difficult to take quality photos to LCD screens and they usually include two photos to combine).